 Land Rover proudly describes its Discovery Sport as the world’s most versatile and capable compact SUV – a title that it easily lives up to.
-It boasts dynamic styling, class-leading technology and all the 4×4 capabilities you could wish for.
+It boasts dynamic styling, mild hybrid engines, class-leading technology and all the 4×4 capabilities you could wish for.

 The goodHandling, capabilities and styling

 The badOptional extras crank up the price